TN: Woman’s legs crushed by truck while trying to avoid AIADMK flagpole

 Rajeswari, a resident of Singanallur, worked in the accounts section of a hotel at Chinniyampalayam and was the sole bread earner of her family.

-C.R.
-Sivan, a relative of Ms. Rajeswari, told The Hindu that she applied the brakes but lost control of the scooter and fell on the road.
+C R Sivan, a relative of Ms Rajeswari, told The Hindu that she applied the brakes but lost control of the scooter and fell on the road.
 The lorry, which was behind her, ran over her legs and hit another two-wheeler.
-The accident took place around 9 am, when she was barely three km from her workplace, the report said.
+The accident took place around 9 am when she was barely three km from her workplace, the report said.